 Full details of the fixed fee options are available on enquiry.

 Our fees are charged on an hourly rate, the rate you pay will depend on the lawyer who is dealing with your case, and the level of their experience and expertise.

 In addition to our fees you will probably be subject to charges for expenses, which solicitors refer to as disbursements.
-These will usually be for things like Court fees (for example to formally start the divorce procedure), a search at the Land Registry (to establish formal ownership of property) or for a barrister’s advice or representation (typically needed in more complex cases).
+These will usually be for things like Court fees (for example to formally start the divorce/dissolution of civil partnership procedure), a search at the Land Registry (to establish formal ownership of property) or for a barrister’s advice or representation (typically needed in more complex cases).

 We always provide our clients with detailed information about what their likely expenses will be from the very outset.
 If unanticipated expenses arise, we always obtain a quote or detailed estimate in advance of that expense arising.
 We firmly believe that our clients should be in control of their legal fees.

 As well as providing our clients with a cost estimate from the outset we also provide ongoing billing, usually on a monthly basis, so you always know where you stand in regard to legal fees.

 Once we have agreed on the approach you would like to take, your lawyer will give you a cost estimate of what your case should cost from the outset.